 My Spring minestrone is different every time I make it.
-I’ve done it with asparagus, peas, cauliflower, string beans and carrots.
-There are a multitude of combinations you can make.
+I’ve done it with asparagus, peas, cauliflower, string beans, and carrots.
+There is a multitude of combinations you can make.
 I just picked what vegetables looked the best and went with them.

 I use Parmesan rind in a lot of Italian soups.
 It adds so much flavor and a bit of a creamy consistency.
 The rind is optional as it’s not always easy to find.
 If you don’t use it, I strongly suggest adding a handful of freshly grated Parmesan cheese to each bowl of hot soup and allowing it to melt before digging in.
 It adds a depth of flavor you will not be disappointed with!

 The addition of pasta makes this soup hearty enough to serve as a meal.
-All you need is some fresh bead on the side and you have a healthy filling week night meal that takes minutes to prepare.
+All you need is some fresh bread on the side and you have a healthy filling weeknight meal that takes minutes to prepare.